zephyrproject-rtos/trusted-firmware-m/docs/design_docs/services/secure_partition_manager.rst

 - The SVC handler calls SPM internal routines, and eventually back to the handler before an exit.

-Under the IPC model implementation, to re-use `ABI 2` in `No-cross-boundary`, a software ABI needs to be provided.
+Under the IPC model implementation, to reuse `ABI 2` in `No-cross-boundary`, a software ABI needs to be provided.

 While under the SFN model plus isolation level 1, both `ABI 1` and `ABI 2` can